-With many tricks up its sleeve, EMOTET became a MaaS (Malware as a Service) portal for cyberattackers eventually.
-To exemplify this situation, EMOTET can be described as an experienced thief who breaks into your house, copies your keys, steals your valuable information secretly, and then sells all this information and security breaches (copied house key in this analogy) to other less skilled but dangerous thieves.
+With many tricks up its sleeve, EMOTET became a MaaS (Malware-as-a-Service) portal for cyberattackers eventually.
+To exemplify this situation, EMOTET can be described as an experienced thief who breaks into your house, copies your keys, steals your valuable information secretly, and then sells all this information to other less skilled but dangerous thieves.

 How Does it Spread?

-Spamming mail (malspam) is the most common way to spread this insidious Trojan virus EMOTET.
+Spamming mail is the most common way to spread this insidious trojan EMOTET.
 Its spam emails include macro-enabled document files or links.

-Clicking on these spam emails allows the attackers to sneak into the victim’s system.
-Although it is a quite common and known virus spread method, it can still take over many users because these mails seem reliable to the mail recipient.
+These spam emails may contain malicious attachments or URLs that allows the attackers to sneak into the victim’s system through these.
+Although it is a quite common and known malware spread method, it can still take over many users because these e-mails seem reliable to the recipient.